 What does “engage” mean?
 It means Like and comment on their posts, follow their pages and send them DMs.

 You can either do this manually or, to save you a lot of time and energy, you can use a managed IG service to get the actions done by an Instagram expert, on your behalf.

-AiGrow has a Pro and VIP Managed service on which ac account manager will take control over your account and grow it oorganically.
-You can expect your accout manager to take any actions you want.
+AiGrow has a Pro and VIP Managed service on which ac account manager will take control over your account and grow it organically.
+You can expect your account manager to take any actions you want.
 Start your Free trial here.

 What better way to draw relevant people to your post?
 Nothing than sending them a notification saying that they’ve been tagged in your post!

 You should tag people in your posts for the following reasons: